vthommeret/jobs/tmpl/software-engineering-golang-networking.md

 Our unique and (patent pending) architecture can scale along with some of the largest sites on the Internet.
-However our customers are always pushing the boundry (both up in scale, and down to very small machines), and thus so must we.
+However our customers are always pushing the boundary (both up in scale, and down to very small machines), and thus so must we.
 To do so we are constantly trying to do more with less, with a balancing act between CPU, memory and networking.